 PTA organizations have the option of publishing a memory book on behalf of the school provided neither the school nor the staff assumes any responsibility for the publication, including liability for content, cost, and/or professional time.

-Administration Policy This policy shall be administered according to the following guidelines: Guidelines
+Administrative Policy This policy shall be administered according to the following administrative policy provisions:

 Student Officers and Elections